Alexandra Palace Way, Hornsey

 18 Folgate St., Whitechapel

 What you'll notice first, is that this is a beautiful Grade II* listed Georgian terrace house with a series of 10 striking rooms that appear to have stepped straight out of the 18th- and 19th-centuries.
 Follow the house's story as you are escorted, in silence, from room to room.
 No booking required, tickets £10.

 191 Portobello Rd., Notting Hill

-Originally built in 1910, Electric Cinema is one of the oldest movie theatres in the UK: It's been running on and off since that time, but it caught our attention when it was leased to Soho House as part of their Electric House property.
+Originally built in 1910, Electric Cinema is one of the oldest movie theaters in the UK: It's been running on and off since that time, but it caught our attention when it was leased to Soho House as part of its Electric House property.
 The Saturday night Kids Club shows a great selection of films for little ones, and kids love hanging out in the unusual leather sofa seating.

 You may also like